 The algorithm deals with two concurrent processes A and B that want to alternate critical and noncritical sections.
 Each of these processes will stay only a finite amount of time in its critical section, although it is allowed to stay forever in its noncritical section.
-It starts in its noncritical section.
 The purpose of the algorithm is to ensure that they are never simultaneously in the critical section, and to guarantee that both processes keep making progress.